ujuadimora-dev/FunTime-Quiz/README.md

 Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.

 Issue : After keyboard controls were implemented, while testing the site with windows 'Narrator' screenreader, it was not clearly known what the purpose of the labels/checkboxes were.
 An aria-label label was added to the labels for screen readers to alert them that the labels were clickable and what their purpose was.
-Note:  I was only able to perfoem thise text of th e time factor.
+Note:  I was only able to perform thise text of th e time factor.

 ### Lighthouse Testing